exercism/elm/concepts/recursion/about.md

             fibonacci (n - 1) + fibonacci (n - 2)
 ```

+Note that this particular implementation is exponentially slow, since related Fibonacci numbers are being calculated from scratch in two independent recursive calls.

 Counting the number of occurrences of some given value `x` in a list has two recursive cases:

 ```elm